mo-mar/mohamedOmarProjectFive/README.md

 Who's My Rep is a simple and useful app that connects Canadians with their local political representatives.
 Once a user enters their postal code, information about their local officials is pulled in from the Open North API and presented in a clear and accessible way.

+UPDATE: October 4, 2019 - Postal codes are now first sent to MapQuest's geocoding API to retrieve the user's longitude and latitude, and then that data is fed to the Open North API.
+This ensures even more accurate results for the user's political district and safeguards against any potential changes to boundaries by Elections Canada.
+Hurray!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts